knightsUCF/COVIDGenomeAnalysis/README.md

 The COVID Genome Analysis project aims at analyzing the genomic sequence of COVID-19.
 The goal of the project is to utilize data analysis and computing to extract patterns from the COVID RNA.

+Version 1.1 notes can be found here with an overview of features: https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/version%20notes/1.1.md

 Author: Piotr (Peter) Kwiatkowski.